peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Poisson_Distribution></a>
 ### Poisson Distribution

-In the following method, which generates a random integer that follows a _Poisson distribution_&mdash;
+The following method generates a random integer that follows a _Poisson distribution_ and is based on Knuth's method from 1969.
+In the method&mdash;

-- `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and can be an integer or a non-integer, and
+- `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and can be an integer or a non-integer (the method allows `mean` to be 0 mainly for convenience), and
 - the method's return value gives a random number of such events within one such unit.

-The method given here is based on Knuth's method from 1969.
+&nbsp;

     METHOD Poisson(mean)
         if mean < 0: return error